cloudmesh-community/fa18-523-60/paper/paper.md

 instead of indexed over a specific key.
 If the same data is required in more than one table, it needs to be repeated.
 This constraint has been eliminated in MongoDB's new version 3.2.
-The new release introduced a *"$lookup"* feature which more likely works as a left-outer-join.
+The new release introduced a *$lookup* feature which more likely works as a left-outer-join.
 Lookups are restricted to aggregated functions which means that data usually need some type of filtering and grouping operations to be conducted beforehand.
 For this reason, joins in MongoDB require more complicated